Wege0921/airbnb-clone-project/README.md

 A Booking is linked to one Payment (one-to-one).

+# ✨ Feature Breakdown
+This section provides an overview of the core features included in the Airbnb Clone project, explaining their roles and impact on the overall functionality.

+# 👤 User Management
+Allows users to register, log in, and manage their profiles.
+Supports role-based access (hosts and guests), enabling secure and personalized user experiences.

+# 🏘️ Property Management
+Enables hosts to list, update, and delete properties.
+Hosts can upload details such as title, description, location, price, and availability, making their spaces bookable.

+# 📅 Booking System
+Allows guests to browse available properties and make reservations for specific dates.
+It handles availability checking, conflict prevention, and links bookings to users and properties.

+# 💳 Payment Integration
+Facilitates secure payment processing for bookings.
+Guests can make payments through a simulated or real payment gateway, and all transactions are tracked and associated with bookings.

+# 📝 Reviews and Ratings
+Enables guests to leave feedback on properties they’ve stayed in.
+Reviews include comments and ratings, helping future guests make informed decisions and hosts improve their offerings.

+# 🔎 Search and Filtering
+Provides powerful tools for users to search for properties based on location, price, date, and other filters.
+This improves user experience and helps guests find the perfect stay quickly.

+# 🛠️ Admin Dashboard (Optional/Advanced)
+A backend dashboard for site administrators to monitor users, properties, and transactions.
+This ensures the system is operating smoothly and helps with moderation and support.
 A User can leave multiple Reviews, each for different Properties (one-to-many).

 A Property can receive multiple Reviews (one-to-many).